Top image: Xue Qi Ow Yeong for RICE Media

 In a way, he’s now discovering a new language of care—one where rest is not a weakness, where kindness toward oneself isn’t a luxury.

-It’s still poignant to see Ricky at the shop without his eldest brother.
+It’s still poignant to see Ricky running the stall these days without his eldest brother.
 And I’m sure it’s harder for him, having to spend all that time at work in a space where everything reminds him of his deceased family members.

 But he’s finding strength in the people who are still around.